luke-lite/NBA-Prediction-Modeling/README.md

 * Gaussian Naive-Bayes (GNB)
 * Support Vector Classifier (SVC)
 * Neural Network (NN)
-* Elo RatingSystem
+* Elo Rating System

 These models provide a mix of weak- and strong-learning binary classifiers.
-Some, like the logistic regression model, is fairly fast and efficient.
+Some, like the logistic regression model, are fairly fast and efficient.
 But others, like the RF model, are significantly more computationally expensive and time-consuming.

 ### Baseline Model

 The "baseline" model always selects the home team as the winner.
 There is a notable home-court advantage in the NBA, with the home team typically winning around 60% of their games in a given season.
 For my dataset, the exact value is 57.2%.

-### Model Target
+### Target Metric
 Traditionally, the NBA has an upset rate of between 28-32%, meaning that the "better" team wins 68-72% of the time.
-Because of this, it is very challenging to create a model with an accuracy higher than 68-72%.
+Because of this, it is very challenging to create a model with an accuracy higher than this range.
 Given the limitations of the data I am using, I hope to achieve an accuracy that approaches the 68% threshold.

 ### Modeling Process
 I began by testing the four factor data using the past 10, 20, and 30 game averages.
 The 10-game aggregation data underperformed, while the 20 and 30 game aggregation were similar in terms of average accuracy across all models.
 Ultimately, I decided to focus on the 20-game aggregation when testing the full dataset with all boxscore statistics.